GroundOne/metabuild/contracts/near/QUESTIONS.md

 **Data Types / Variables**

-- which data types can be used? are there docs for it? (i128, strings?)
+- which data types can be used? are there docs for it? (i128, strings? -> Docs?)

 - how can I work with BigInts inside my contract?

   - for testing `near-workspaces` there's { NEAR } has some utility functions.
-  - Does the near-sdk-js have equivalent functionality?
+  - Does the near-sdk-js have equivalent functionality (-> Docs)?

 **Init**